 When comparing extension springs and torsion springs, extension springs are cheaper but can be more dangerous.
 Even with safety cables, having exposed springs can potentially cause harm, whether through failure or someone being in the wrong place at the wrong time.
 Plus, extension springs require more maintenance over their lifespan than torsion springs.

 Though torsion springs are more expensive initially, they last longer and can handle more weight.
-Garage doors with torsion springs are generally easier to open and close with a smoother transition.
+Doors with torsion springs are generally easier to open and close with a smoother transition.
 Homeowners looking to sell will also get a more significant ROI from their garage door replacement with torsion springs.

 When to Hire a Professional